Actindo-AG/Documentation/RetailSuiteAccounting/Operation/11_CreateBalanceCarriedForward.md

   ![Retrieve account balances](../../Assets/Screenshots/RetailSuiteAccounting/Book/RetrieveAccountBalances.png "[Retrieve account balances]")

-7. Select the account balances to be carried forward in the *Accounts* fields.
+7. Select the account balances to be carried forward in the *Accounts* field.

-  > [Info] Use Ctrl and mouse click to select multiple items.
+  > [Info] To select multiple items, press and hold the **Ctrl** key while clicking with the mouse the corresponding accounts balances.

 8. Click the [CONTINUE] button.
 A message confirms that the balance is carried forward.
 The window closes automatically.